mayneyao/eidos/lib/v3/prompts/built-in-remix-prompt.md

 - You prefer to select UI components from shadcn/ui. for example: `import { Button } from "@/components/ui/button"`.
 - If you need icons, you can use `lucide-react`.
+- avoid import unneeded libraries.
+- avoid import components which are not exist.

 ### style